All Episodes

 They're trying to run the females through, and they just can't make it.

-And you know, there's a lot of men that can't make this course as well.
+And, you know, there's a lot of men that can't make this course as well.

-It's very rigorous, it's it's essentially hazing.
+It's essentially hazing.

-Um it's very intense, it's designed to weed uh people out.
+It's designed to weed people out.

 So I've got to say that unless standards are drastically relaxed or reduced, I just don't see how the females are going to make it.

-Okay, now I need to go back to something you said earlier because you chose terminology that while I'm sure you didn't mean it in a provocative way, it's going to be taken that way.
+Okay, now I need to go back to something you said earlier because you chose terminology that, while I'm sure you didn't mean it in a provocative way, it's going to be taken that way.

-You said and obviously the women can't take it.
+You said, and obviously the women can't take it.

 What does that mean?